Creating Custom Dialogue Views

 While the Line View and Options List View are useful for lots of situations, your game might need to display lines and options in specific ways.
 In these situations, you can write your own custom Dialogue View, and handle the presentation of lines and options in ways that are entirely in your control.

-class, and add it as a component to a game object in your scene.
+To create a Dialogue View, you subclass the class, and add it as a component to a game object in your scene.
 You can then add this game object to the Dialogue Views list on your scene's Dialogue Runner.

 On its own, an empty subclass of DialogueViewBase